Open Educational Resources for the preK-16 Second Language Classroom

 The Pathways Project

-Teachers and students participating in the Pathways Project come from different fields of study and schools across Idaho to create open (i.e., free), digital activities that support the teaching and learning of foreign languages and promote intercultural competence.
-We hope to impact the opportunities learners have to connect to the global world!
+Teachers and students participate in the Pathways Project and come from different fields of study and schools across the globe to create open, digital activities that support the teaching and learning of world languages and promote intercultural competence.

 Seoul native, Daum Jung, created this comprehensive and portable travel guide full of information and insights for students who are planning to visit or study abroad in Korea.
 The purpose of this travel guide is to help students to merge into Korean culture and have a memorable experience in Korea.
 Topics include transportation, food, shopping, landmarks, and making friends.